Tquillity/OmniComment/Inlamning2_ToDo.md

 # Cryptocurrency Blockchain Project Checklist

 ## Core Blockchain Functionality
-- [90%] Implement a complete blockchain for a custom cryptocurrency
+- [90%] Implement a complete blockchain for a custom cryptocurrency *Make sure it works in the application not only in Postman*
-- [90%] Create a transaction pool to manage pending transactions
+- [90%] Create a transaction pool to manage pending transactions *Make sure it works in the application not only in Postman*
-- [90%] Implement transaction handling and validation
+- [90%] Implement transaction handling and validation *Make sure it works in the application not only in Postman*
-- [90%] Create a "reward transaction" when a block is mined
+- [90%] Create a "reward transaction" when a block is mined *Make sure it works in the application not only in Postman*
-- [90%] Validate transactions according to rules discussed in class
+- [90%] Validate transactions according to rules discussed in class *Make sure it works in the application not only in Postman*

 ## Networking
 - [90%] Enable multiple nodes to run the blockchain *Make sure it works in the application not only in Postman*